-Sunday 21st August 2011 the people of Mallow will have the opportunity of participating and experiencing the Mallow Historical Rebel Trail (Red Line) prior to its official launch late September.
+Sunday 21st August 2011 the people of Mallow had the opportunity of participating and experiencing the Mallow Historical Rebel Trail (Red Line) prior to its official launch late September.

-All interested are asked to attend at Mallow Railway Station at 2.30p.m. where Mayor Dan Joe Fitzgerald will inaugurate the trail as part of National Heritage Week.The trail will proceed to the various points of interest throughout the town and will end at Mallow bridge.
+All interested attended at Mallow Railway Station at 2.30p.m. where Mayor Dan Joe Fitzgerald inaugurated the trail as part of National Heritage Week.The trail proceeded to the various points of interest throughout the town and ended at Mallow bridge.

-Local historians will give a brief resume at each stop where plaques detailing the significance of each location will be erected.In addition there is the option of purchasing Audio in hand guides which further elaborate on the traumatic events experienced by the people of Mallow during the War of Independence and the subsequent Civil War.
+Local historians gave a brief resume at each stop where plaques detailing the significance of each location are erected.In addition there was the option of purchasing Audio in hand guides which further elaborate on the traumatic events experienced by the people of Mallow during the War of Independence and the subsequent Civil War.

 The Trail, as well as recalling this Historic period in Mallow, through its integration into the Town structure and its innovative audio guides is designed to assist and promote Tourism and local business.

 Mallow Development Partnership (MDP) through the Heritage sub-committee (Chaired by Tim Sheehan) is in partnership with Mallow Town Council, Cork Institute of Technology and the Heritage Council of Ireland in establishing and promoting the Mallow Rebel Trail.

 Major momentum is building behind a new campaign to deliver up to €90million in economic benefits to Mallow in the shape of a bypass for one of the most congested towns in Ireland.

 We in Mallow Tidy Towns are a small group of dedicated volunteers who strive to improve and enhance the appearance of Mallow for our residents, workers and visitors.
 Mallow is a town that is growing, and we hope that it will grow even more, attracting more business, more employment, and more activities.